 Dr. Katherine Yelick is the Associate Laboratory Director for Computing Sciences at Lawrence Berkeley National Laboratory, Director of the National Energy Research Scientific Computing (NERSC) Center and a Professor of Electrical Engineering and Computer Sciences at the University of California at Berkeley.
 She is the author or co-author of two books and more than 100 refereed technical papers on parallel languages, compilers, algorithms, libraries, architecture, and storage.
 She co-invented the UPC and Titanium languages and demonstrated their applicability across architectures through the use of novel runtime and compilation methods.
 She also co-developed techniques for self-tuning numerical libraries, including the first self-tuned library for sparse matrix kernels which automatically adapt the code to properties of the matrix structure and machine.
 Her work includes performance analysis and modeling as well as optimization techniques for memory hierarchies, multicore processors, communication libraries, and processor accelerators.
 She earned her Ph.D. in Electrical Engineering and Computer Science from MIT and has been a professor of Electrical Engineering and Computer Sciences at UC Berkeley since 1991 with a joint research appointment at Berkeley Lab since 1996.
 She has received multiple research and teaching awards and is a member of the California Council on Science and Technology and a member of the National Academies committee on Sustaining Growth in Computing Performance.

-Dr. Reinhold Bader studied physics and mathematics at the Ludwigs-Maximilians University in Munich, completing his studies with a PhD in theoretical solid state physics in 1998.
+Dr. Reinhold Bader studied physics and mathematics at the Ludwigs-Maximilians University in Munich, completing his studies with a PhD (“Electronic Properties of Boron Nitride and Gallium Arsenide under hydrostatic pressure and tetragonal deformation”) in theoretical solid-state physics in 1998.
 Since the beginning of 1999, he has worked at Leibniz Supercomputing Centre (LRZ) as a member of the scientific staff, being involved in HPC user support, procurements of new systems, benchmarking of prototypes in the context of the PRACE project, courses for parallel programming, and configuration management for the HPC systems deployed at LRZ.
-As a member of the German delegation to WG5, the international Fortran Standards Committee, he also takes part in the discussions on further development of the Fortran language.
+Since May 2012, he is leader of the HPC services group at LRZ, which is responsible for operation of all HPC-related systems and system software packages at LRZ.
+As a member of the German delegation to WG5, the international Fortran Standards Committee, he has contributed to the further development of the Fortran language, in particular the Technical Specification TS 29113 (Further Interoperability of Fortran with C), and a future Technical Specification of extended coarray facilities.
+In connection with the work on TS 29113, he has participated in the discussion and proofreading of the new MPI-3.0 Fortran interfaces, which is presently being finalized under the auspices of the MPI Forum.
 He has published a number of contributions to ACMs Fortran Forum and is responsible for development and maintenance of the Fortran interface to the GNU Scientific Library.

 Dr. David Eder is a computational physicist and group leader at the Lawrence Livermore National Laboratory in California.
-He has extensive experience with application codes for the study of multiphysics problems.
+He has extensive experience with application codes for the study of multiphysics problems, including codes in various programming languages.
 His latest endeavors include ALE (Arbitrary Lagrange Eulerian) on unstructured and block-structured grids for simulations that span many orders of magnitude.
-He was awarded a research prize in 2000 for use of advanced codes to design the National Ignition Facility 192 beam laser currently under construction.
+He was awarded a research prize in 2000 for use of advanced codes to design the National Ignition Facility (NIF) 192 beam laser that is now in operational mode.
+He is currently designing and performing large-scale simulation efforts to predict performance of the NIF.
+He has a track record of giving SC tutorials to a broad audience and with a particular emphasis on real applications and performance issues.
 He has a PhD in Astrophysics from Princeton University and a BS in Mathematics and Physics from the Univ. of Colorado.
 He has published approximately 80 research papers.

 · Parallel Programming